 Longer contracts leverage solar’s free fuel at little new costs

-The world’s first 35-year day or night solar contract (ACWA Power’s with DEWA in Dubai) also had a record-low price for solar with storage – of just 7.3 cents per kWh.
+The world’s first 35-year day or night solar contract (ACWA Power’s 700 MW CSP project for DEWA in Dubai) also had a record-low price for solar with storage – of just 7.3 cents per kWh.

 Energy developers always look to find ways to structure deals to reduce their costs.
 A key task in developing utility-scale renewable energy projects is finding every possible way to reduce the price at which you must sell power to make a project pencil out financially.